mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Add Bus](@id AddBusManual)
-We have the option to add buses to a loaded power system or to one created from scratch.
+The buses can be added both to the loaded power system, or to the one created from scratch.
 As an illustration, we can initiate the `PowerSystem` type and then incorporate two buses by utilizing the [`addBus!`](@ref addBus!) function:
 ```@example addBus
 using JuliaGrid # hide